qotsa/DripkaSystem/smev3client/README.md

 Use debug profile (enabled for smev3adapter)

 ##TODO
-- logging agregator
 - issues with one command build in maven
-- refactor all hardcoded vals : hosts, ports and etc
 - unit and route tests
 - all the microservices stuff : curcuit bracer, balancer, service discovery etc